Sandymiguel137/MAGIC_Attack_Detection/README.md

 ## Objectives

-- Simulate physical control manipulation at PV inverters (e.g., tampering with Volt-Var/Volt-Watt curves).
+- Simulate physical control manipulation at PV inverters (tampering with Volt-Var/Volt-Watt curves).
 - Inject stealthy FDI attacks on PMU voltage measurements to evade traditional bad-data detection.
 - Generate labeled voltage phasors at all nodes over time.
 - Store data in NumPy-compatible format for downstream use in GNN/GCN training.